OppedRawen/League-of-Legends-Champions-Analyasis/README.md

 ## Conclusion

-This project started from a familiar League question: is the kill score really enough to tell who is winning?
+This project started from a question: can we offset Kill/Death difference in the early game(15 minutes) by farming enough CS?

-The analysis suggests that the answer is no. Teams that were down in kills but ahead in CS at 15 minutes won about **49.5%** of their games, while teams that were up in kills but even or behind in CS won about **50.9%** of their games.
+The analysis suggests that the answer is Yes!
+Teams that were down in kills but ahead in CS at 15 minutes won about **49.5%** of their games, while teams that were up in kills but even or behind in CS won about **50.9%** of their games.
 These win rates are nearly identical.

 This does not mean that kills are unimportant.
 Teams that were ahead in both kills and CS had a very high win rate, while teams that were behind in both had a very low win rate.
 But the central comparison shows that farming can change how we interpret a kill deficit.
 A team that is down in kills but ahead in CS may still be in a very playable position.